amirkode/go-mongr8/README.md

 The project's philosophy is simplicity and efficiency, achieved by keeping everything at a high level.
 It simplifies the schema change process in MongoDB, allowing users to focus solely on the latest schema.

 ## Idea
-MongoDB is flexible but lacks built-in migration tools.
-Go-mongr8 lets you manage schema changes as code.
-It uses a template document to define fields and indexes, which is then used to create collections and apply schema updates.
+MongoDB offers flexibility but lacks built-in migration tools.
+Although it's a schemaless database, Go-mongr8 enables you to manage schema changes directly in your codebase.

-### Inspired by:
+**Why use it?**
+- Define fields and indexes using a template document, making schema representation clear and consistent.
+- Keep an up-to-date schema example in your codebase for easier testing and development.

+**Inspired by**:
 - **Versioned migrations:** Inspired by the robust and reliable SQL migration management found in frameworks like [Django](https://www.djangoproject.com/).
 - **Schema definition:** Emphasizes simplicity, similar to the approach used by [Ent](https://entgo.io/).